earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 When it comes to scripts, you want to make sure that you can still easily remember what’s happening six months down the line.
 An easy way to do this is by using more extended options (`--quiet` instead of `-q`), using longer variable names (`MESSAGE` instead of `MSG`), and writing comments.

-You can write commands using a hashtag, after which you can write your comment, like so:
+You can write commands using a hash mark, after which you can write your comment, like so:

 ```
 # Below line will echo “Hello World!”